-The Majura Pines Trail Alliance are the volunteer group who build and maintain the Majura Pines trails, some the oldest and most famous mtb trails in Canberra.
-There is just over 20km of mapped and sign posted track, they see over 26,000 riders per year.
+The Majura Pines Trail Alliance are the volunteer group who build and maintain the Majura Pines trails, some of the oldest and most famous mtb trails in Canberra.
+There is just over 20km of mapped and sign-posted track and they see over 26,000 riders per year.

 Currently the pines are closed due to scheduled harvesting of a portion of the forest.
 Once the harvesting is complete, they have a lot of work to completely rebuild two whole compartments of the forest.